MSSQL Server Database Connector User Guide

 app

-App name used by the plugin.
-Leave default
+Application name used by the plugin.
+Leave as default.

 log_level